Historic London Ontario is an exciting destination for

 This pioneer village is one of my favourites in Ontario.
-Highlights include the childhood home of Paul Peel, the famous Canadian artist; boyhood home of Wilfrid Jury, the archeologist I mentioned above; a printers’ shop; seasonal festivals with special meals; two cool old one-room schoolhouses; and much more.
+Highlights include the childhood home of Paul Peel, the famous Canadian artist; boyhood home of Wilfrid Jury, the archeologist; a printers’ shop; seasonal festivals with special meals; two cool old one-room schoolhouses; and much more.
 For greater detail, see my extended article about Fanshawe.

 Above: Paul Peel's childhood home.
 Peel was a famous Canadian artist who grew up in the area.

 If you or someone you love has diabetes, then

 you’re probably familiar with the name Sir Frederick Grant Banting (1891-1941),

 a Canadian who co-discovered insulin as a treatment for the disease.

 Thousands if not millions of people have credited Banting’s work with saving their lives.
 Before insulin, the only treatment was the so-called “starvation cure”, which did not cure but certainly starved people to death.
 Inside this museum is a room full of framed letters that he received thanking him for it.
 It’s a very touching space, this tiny room, and in the centre is a box of Kleenex -- a necessary element, as you’ll understand when you visit.

 Banting was a multi-faceted man.
 The house contains several rooms of exhibits covering different aspects of his life – his family practice office (he wasn’t a very successful family doctor ... his strength was research); his military life; his artistic life (he was a painter and friend of the Group of Seven and planned to retire at 50 and take up art full time, but died in air plane crash during WWII before he could fulfill his dream).

 This house was his home at the period when he